orstavik/JoiComponents/book/chapter2a_basicMixins_LifeCycle/chapter2c/unload_disconnects.md

  * A reading app needs to preserve a user's last known reading position.
    When the reading app knows your last position, it can give you smooth beginning when you return.
  * A web shop needs to know when their users leave.
-   If some products or pages always triggers their customers to leave abruptly, you might want to consider updating the product pictures, prices and/or page template.
+   If some products or pages always trigger their customers to leave abruptly, you might want to consider updating the product pictures, prices and/or page template.

 ## Pattern: start-and-end-of-*session* callbacks